What Are Weed Control Solutions for Trees and Shrubs?

 Lay down the mulch

-Mature trees are sensitive, so give them a little TLC when mulching.
-Lay down a 2-to-3-inch deep ring of mulch — any more could damage your tree’s root system.
+First, though, create a weed barrier that will prevent weeds and grasses from growing for up to 6 months by applying Roundup® Landscape Weed Preventer around the tree.
+Then, lay down a 2-to-3-inch deep ring of mulch — any more could damage your tree’s root system.
 And keep the ring several inches from the trunk.
-Remember: make bagels, not volcanoes!
+Remember: Make bagels, not volcanoes!